-Current assets decreased as a result of the timing of cash on hand and amounts due from the Charterholder at year end.
-The capital assets net of accumulated depreciation increased due to additions of furniture, fixtures, equipment and improvements other than buildings.
+Current assets increased as a result of the timing of cash on hand and amounts due from the Charterholder and other agencies at year end.
+The capital assets net of accumulated depreciation decreased due to depreciation being greater than current year additions of capital assets.
 Total liabilities increased at year end as a result of amounts due to management company.